velut/query-registry/README.md

 ## Debug

-Debug messages are available when the `DEBUG` environment variable is set to `query-registry`:
+Debug messages are available in non production environments when the `DEBUG` environment variable is set to `query-registry`:

 ```bash
 DEBUG="query-registry"